csi-greifflab/developability_profiling/README.md

 ## Availability

-Code and datasets are currently being uploaded and will be available soon.
-For reference, please cite our paper titled "Biophysical cartography of the native and human-engineered antibody landscapes quantifies the plasticity of antibody developability: https://www.biorxiv.org/content/10.1101/2023.10.26.563958v2.
-The material included in this study is made avalialable under a CC-BY-NC-ND 4.0 International license.
+Datasets are available on GitHub: https://github.com/csi-greifflab/developability_profiling.
+Structural data, such as predicted models and MD trajectories, are stored on Zenodo194.
+The raw sequencing data for the human donor is available on the Sequence Read Archive (BioProject number PRJNA1043047).Codes are available on GitHub from: https://github.com/csi-greifflab/developability_profiling.
+For reference, please cite our paper titled "Biophysical cartography of the native and human-engineered antibody landscapes quantifies the plasticity of antibody developability: [https://www.biorxiv.org/content/10.1101/2023.10.26.563958v2](https://www.nature.com/articles/s42003-024-06561-3).
 ## Python environment setup

 Recommended **Python version**: **3.9**.